Shaurya-Ashu/MOTOR-BOARD/README.md

 # Why
  becaue i always wamted one
- a dev borad which i can directly use to drive a car or make a robotic arm
+ a dev borad which i can directly use to drive a car or make a robotic arm possibilities are endless.
+ And also creating a dev board is a fun project.

 # BOM
  We have a normal [BOM](BOM/Untitled%20spreadsheet%20-%20BOM.csv)